HCGB-IGTP/BacterialTyper/docs/source/user_guide/quickStart.rst

 Quick start
 ***********

-This is quick start guide for impacient people.
+This is quick start guide for impatient people.

 Installation
 ============